alchemical-lich/alchemical-lich.github.io/_pages/adventures.md

 ## Pallid Suns

 A CWN/Shadowrun Campaign.
 In development.

 ## Low Income Barony

-Criminal wizard gangs slingin’ potions in a poor barony, while vampires scheme.
+Criminal wizard gangs slingin’ potions in a poor barony, while a religious order imposes harsh laws.
 A Shadowdark sandbox adventure.

 ## The Wars of Balgrendia